Public Housing Overview

 Local Federal Preference

-All admissions to Public Housing and Section 8 will be based upon these local preferences.
-Within each local preference category, applicants will be ranked by the date and time of their application for either Public Housing and/or Section 8.
+All admissions to Public Housing will be based upon these local preferences.
+Within each local preference category, applicants will be ranked by the date and time of their application for Public Housing.

 These local preferences categories, in order of priority: